Geoff Westlake

 • Sometimes an attempt is made to explain spiritual phenomena in naturalistic terms, but these attempts generally lack proof in a manner worse than other dimensional explanations.
 (I'm not referring to times when physical phenomena are mistaken for spiritual, but when the phenomena are actually spiritual.)

 • It is closed-minded to rule out other-dimensional options before examining whether the evidence actually points there.
-"First rule of investigating: do not have a presupposition that keeps you from investigating."
+"First rule of investigating: do not have a presupposition that keeps you from finding the truth."

 • To justify this reductionism naturalists invoke 'the scientific method’ (ie. that non-physical explanations should not be invoked to explain physical processes) as an article of faith implying all life is only physical.
 But the scientific method is by definition limited to the physical.
-So applying ’scientific method' to non-physical subjects will always create a false reading because it irrationally demands that "non-physical explanations should not be invoked even to explain the non-physical”!
+So applying ’scientific method' to non-physical subjects will always prevent finding truth about spirituality, because it a priori demands that "non-physical explanations should not be invoked to explain even the non-physical”!
 Well what should?!
-Examining phenomena outside the scope of naturalism is outside the scope of the scientific method.
+Examining phenomena outside the scope of naturalism is outside the scope of this 'scientific method.'

-• It is less scientific (in the broader sense of ‘knowledge’) to consider fewer hypotheses.
+• It is less scientific (in the broader sense of ‘knowledge’) to consider only one hypothesis.
 Naturalism prevents us from considering explanations beyond the physical.
 That's shallow.

 • When all you have is this natural life, to be reminded of death is to be reminded of oblivion.
 The naturalistic narrative has no higher perspective from which to evaluate mortality.
 No afterlife, no hope - except for the species in general which is little consolation for the individual.
 No individual escapes death, and then all is lost (so they believe.)